Refinance Decision

 FAQ

-Does refinancing hurt credit score more than an original mortgage?+
+Does refinancing impact a credit score more than taking a new mortgage?+

-Should borrowers check their credit report after refinancing?+
+Should borrowers monitor their credit reports after refinancing?+

 Create mortgage content with a calmer workflow